Office of Undergraduate Research Undergraduate research will set you apart.

 Majors recruited: STEM fields, with an emphasis on engineering.

-Deadline: Applications will reopen August 1, 2023
+Applications open: August 1, 2024

 Hertz Foundation Graduate Fellowship Award: The Hertz Foundation Graduate Fellowship Award is based on merit (not need) and consists of a cost-of-education allowance and a personal-support stipend.
 Hertz Fellows have no liability for any ordinary educational costs, regardless of their choice among participating schools.